MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 To create the *Browse\...*-Button:

 1. Create a button containing the command *fileDialog*.
-2. Right-click {{< mousebutton "right" >}} the command to create the respective function in the.
+2. Right-click {{< mousebutton "right" >}} the command to create the respective function in the Python file.
-    Python file.
 3. Edit the function in the Python file, to enable the file dialog (similar function as in *LocalImage.py*).

 To create the Iso Generator Button: